f4exb/sdrdaemon/README.md

  - `-P [device]` Play audio via ALSA device (default `default`).
 Use `aplay -L` to get the list of devices for your system
  - `-T filename` Write pulse-per-second timestamps.
 Use filename '-' to write to stdout
  - `-z bytes` Compress I/Q data using LZ4 algorithm with a minimum number of `bytes` for each frame.
 It will default to at least 64kB.

+<h2>Common configuration option for UDP transmission</h2>

+  - `txdelay=<int>` delay between the transmission of successive UDP blocks in microseconds.
+This may not result in the exact delay in microseconds as this is in fact the argument to `usleep` function.
+The system guarantees that at least this delay is respected and in many practical cases it is not possible to have a delay smaller than ~100 microseconds.
+You may adjust this number depending on the speed of your link.
+This prevents UDP congestion by mitigating competition between the process sending blocks as fast as possible and the IP link absorbing them.

+<h2>Common configuration option for Forward Erasure Correction when enabled</h2>

+  - `fecblk=<int>` value should be between 0 (no FEC) and 127.
+This is the number of FEC blocks added to the 128 I/Q data blocks sent per frame.
+See the "Data formats" chapter for details about the frame construction in the FEC case.

 <h2>Common configuration options for the decimation</h2>